AmirulAndalib/Hi-Res-Audio-Enabler-Magisk-Module/README.md

 - Install this module https://bicolink.com/nGBApewg5 via Magisk app or Kitsune Mask app or KernelSU app or Apatch app or Recovery if Magisk or Kitsune Mask installed
 - This is also an audio mod so, you need to install AML Magisk Module https://t.me/ryukinotes/34 if using any other else audio mod module
 - Reboot
-- For checking is it applied or not, read Troubleshootings bellow!
+- For checking is it applied or not, please read Troubleshootings below.

 ## Download Tutorial
 https://t.me/ryukinotes/97